yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects any development that uses the old Boostrap 3 markup and was not correctly migrated to Boostrap 4 markup.
+This affects you if you are using Boostrap 3 markup or if you have not correctly migrated to Boostrap 4 markup.

 #### How should I update my code?

 If you are using Clay markup you can update it by following the last [Clay components](https://clayui.com/docs/components/index.html) version.
-If your markup is based on Boostrap 3, you can update it with new Boostrap 4 markup following [migrating guidelines](https://getbootstrap.com/docs/4.4/migration/).
+If your markup is based on Boostrap 3, you can update the markup with Boostrap 4 markup following the [Bootstrap migration guidelines](https://getbootstrap.com/docs/4.4/migration/).

 #### Why was this change made?

-We included a "small" configurable CSS compatibility layer to simplify the migration from Liferay 7.0 to 7.1.
-Now it has been removed in order to fix conflicts with new styles and improve general CSS weight.
+The configurable CSS compatibility layer simplified migrating from Liferay 7.0 to 7.1 but removing the layer resolves conflicts with new styles and improves general CSS weight.

 ---------------------------------------